build-on-aws/content/tutorials/eks-monitor-containerized-applications/index.md

 | sort @timestamp desc
 | limit 200
 ```

 * Use the time interval selector to select a time period that you want to query.
 For example:

 ![](./images/Container_Insight_Query.png)

-## Step 4: Monitor performance of the application with Container Insights
+## Step 4: Monitor Performance of the Application with Container Insights

 Monitoring the performance of your containerized application is essential for maintaining optimal functionality, identifying potential issues, and understanding the behavior of the system.
 In this step, you'll leverage AWS CloudWatch's Container Insights to gain detailed visibility into your container's performance.